-Our primary source of cash to fund our operations has been various equity offerings in the amount of \$54.1 million and the issuance of convertible notes in the amount of \$8.5 million, inclusive of the promissory notes exchanged for Ocuphire convertible notes.
-In addition, during the fourth quarter of 2022, we received a one-time non-refundable cash payment of \$35.0 million in connection with the Nyxol License Agreement.
+Our primary source of cash to fund our operations has been various equity offerings in the amount of \$63.3 million and the issuance of convertible notes in the amount of \$8.5 million, inclusive of the promissory notes exchanged for Ocuphire convertible notes (the "Ocuphire Convertible Notes").
+In addition, we received a one-time non-refundable cash payment of \$35.0 million during the fourth quarter of 2022, a \$10.0 million milestone payment during the fourth quarter of 2023, and have received reimbursement for costs related to development since the fourth quarter of 2022, all in connection with the Viatris License Agreement.